c00lgat/OBSIDIAN/Algorithms and Data Structures Tutorial.md

 Break down the problem into smaller problems, where each problem can be clearly defined with an input and an output.

+First, we need to ensure correctness.
+After that, we can calculate efficiency.